pya-h/byteculator/README.md

     7- enter x or empty input to close the app.

 # P.S.
-	This is the first project on coded while walking the streets. so its kind of special for me :]
+	This is the first project coded while walking the streets. so its kind of special for me :]